e-c-k-e-r/vall-e/README.md

 * the bandwidth you quantized your audio to.
 * the underlying model architecture used.

-### Pre-Processed Dataset
+### Try Me

-> **Note** The provided dataset needs to be reprocessed to better suit a new training dataset format.
-Gomen.

-A "libre" dataset utilizing EnCodec quantized audio can be found [here](https://huggingface.co/ecker/vall-e) under `data.tar.gz`.

-A script to setup a proper environment and train can be invoked with `./scripts/setup-training.sh`
+To quickly test if a configuration works, you can run `python -m vall_e.models.ar_nar --yaml="./data/config.yaml"`; a small trainer will overfit a provided utterance.

 ### Leverage Your Own Dataset

-If you already have a dataset you want, for example your own large corpus, or for finetuning, you can use your own dataset instead.
+If you already have a dataset you want, for example, your own large corpus or for finetuning, you can use your own dataset instead.

 0. Set up a `venv` with `https://github.com/m-bain/whisperX/`.
   + At the moment only WhisperX is utilized.
 Using other variants like `faster-whisper` is an exercise left to the user at the moment.